Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 # INVERT ULTIMATE

 Outputs the inverted input.
 For example true -> false<br />
-The input message is preserved and passed to the output pin, changing only the topic and the payload.
+The input message is preserved and passed to the output, changing only the topic and the payload.
 If the input message has it's own topic, it'll be preserved as well.<br/>

 ### NODE CONFIGURATION